Energy Conservation and Demand Management Plan

 Monitoring and Verification

 Monitoring and tracking energy data is a key element of energy management.
-The City uses software developed by York Region to measure energy consumption, energy costs and greenhouse gas emissions for municipal buildings and facilities.
+The City uses Energy & Emission Management Software to measure energy consumption, energy costs and greenhouse gas emissions for municipal buildings and facilities.
 The system can also report on variances from specific targets, calculate energy use indices and relate energy consumption to building systems.